Sam Worthington

 In one interview, he mentioned that to create Jake Sully's character, he watched his seven-year-old nephew's behavior - an inquisitive and brave boy who had a broad, open view of the world at his age.
 It was from him that Worthington learned a lot.

-After the triumph of "Avatar," leading roles literally poured in for the actor.
+Following "Avatar's" massive success, leading roles came flooding in for the actor.
 In 2010, he played Perseus in the fantasy action film "Clash of the Titans," returning to this role in 2012 in the sequel.
-However, creating his character's image in "Clash of the Titans" was virtually impossible, as the entire film was built on special effects.
-Working on the movie, as he confessed, was frankly boring.
+However, developing his character in "Clash of the Titans" proved nearly impossible since the entire film relied heavily on special effects.
+The experience, he admitted, was frankly boring.

 Sam Worthington in the movie 'Clash of the Titans'